Board of Directors

 • Governance Committee: The Governance Committee reviews TUC Bylaws and ensures adherence with the relevant Federal and Provincial Not-For-Profit Corporations Acts.
 The committee also reviews TUC organizational practices and policies, as well as identifies and recommends candidates for the Board.

-• Communications and Events Committee: The Communications Committee supports TUC staff with comminicating TUC offerings, strategic goals and initiatives.
+• Communications Committee: The Communications Committee supports TUC staff with comminicating TUC offerings, strategic goals and initiatives.
 With the aim to increase transparency of club operations and increase member engagement, the Communications Committee helps develop email and social media conent to keep our community informed.

 Advisory Committees

 • Website Committee: The Website Committee's mandate is to review the existing website and conduct a request for quote/proposal process (RFx) for a new/relaunched site.
-Key items of focus are: mobile use, ease of navigation, and data-extraction tools.
+Key items of focus are: futre feasibility, mobile use, ease of navigation, and data-extraction tools.

 Board Overview